bc-li/paper-reading/README.md

 # leaf
-🍃 This repository contains some of my explorations on natural language processing.
+🍃 This repo contains my paper reading notes on NLP and some toy project code, kaggle writeups etc.

 BTW, I'm a green-hand on this!
 Still learning (⁎˃ᴗ˂⁎)
 ## Paper reading notes